highbyte/dotnet-6502/docs/tools/remote-control/overview.md

 - **`joystick.press` holds joystick actions until `joystick.release` or `joystick.releaseall`.** Use this for ergonomic hold/release remote control.
 - **The Apple II has one game port**, so `--port` is accepted and ignored there rather than rejected, and scripts written for the C64's two ports keep working.
 Its stick is analog: a held direction drives that axis to the end of its travel, so `PDL(0)`/`PDL(1)` read 0 or 255 and return to 127 on release, and fire is button 0 at `$C061`.
 It also accepts `fire2` for the second game-port button at
 `$C062`, which the C64 has no equivalent of.
+- **The Oric has two joystick sockets**, but injected actions affect software only when its configuration selects the PASE or IJK interface.
+Oric sticks support `up`, `down`, `left`, `right`, and `fire`; `fire2` is ignored.
-- **`c64.type` and `c64.loadprg` are C64-specific; `apple2.type` is Apple II-specific.** Other systems do not implement these and will return an error.
-The text/PRG is applied at the next frame boundary.
+- **System-prefixed commands are system-specific.** A C64, Apple II, or Oric command returns an error if another system is running.
+Text and load/media mutations are applied at the next frame boundary.
 - **`c64.type` feeds text across frames** — if the C64 keyboard buffer is full the remaining characters wait until space is available.
 - **`apple2.type` feeds text across frames** — the Apple II has a single-key latch instead of a buffer, so each character waits until the program has consumed the previous one (at most one per frame).
+- **`oric.type` feeds text across frames** — each character waits until the Atmos ROM consumes the keyboard latch, and BASIC keywords should be uppercase.
+- **Oric TAP support is byte-level, not cassette-signal emulation.** `oric.inserttape` works with the standard Atmos ROM cassette routines; custom pulse loaders and tape recording are not supported.
 - **Injected joystick actions from `joystick.set` are not persistent** — they must be resent every frame to hold a direction.
 Use `joystick.press` if you want stateful joystick hold/release behavior.